Januária

+Januária is a municipality in northern Minas Gerais, Brazil, on the left bank of the São Francisco River.
+It had a population of 65,150 in the 2022 census, with an estimated population of 67,123 in 2025, in an area of 6661.588 km2.
+It is part of the Immediate Geographic Region of Januária, within the Intermediate Geographic Region of Montes Claros.

 Municipal limits

 Januária is limited in the north by the state of Bahia, Bonito de Minas and Cônego Marinho, in the south with São Francisco, in the east with Pedras de Maria da Cruz and Itacarambi, and in the west with Chapada Gaúcha.

 Microregion

 Januária is also a statistical microregion (number 31) consisting of 16 municipalities: Bonito de Minas, Chapada Gaúcha, Cônego Marinho, Icaraí de Minas, Itacarambi, Januária, Juvenília, Manga, Matias Cardoso, Miravânia, Montalvânia, Pedras de Maria da Cruz, Pintópolis, São Francisco, São João das Missões, and Urucuia.
 The area is 15,945.80 km^{2} and the population was 246,071 in 2000.

 Districts

 Due to the size of the municipality there are several districts.
 They are Brejo do Amparo, Levinópolis, Pandeiros, Riacho da Cruz, São Joaquim, Tejuco, and Várzea Bonita.

 Geography

-With an elevation of 454.87 meters the average annual temperature is 26°.
-Temperatures vary between maxima of 38° and 12.6°.
-The climate is tropical with transition to semi-arid and its vegetation is composed of cerrado (savanna) and clusters of caatinga (thorn bush).
+The municipal seat lies at an elevation of 434 metres.
+The average annual temperature is 26 C. The climate is tropical with transition to semi-arid and its vegetation is composed of cerrado (savanna) and clusters of caatinga (thorn bush).
 The size of the municipality ranks it among the 75 largest municipalities of the state of Minas Gerais.